JonasDev17/qb-garages/README.md

 * You can take every vehicle from the gang garages.

 **Job Garages**
-* Allows jobs to have garage specific.
-* You can parks every vehicle that is owned by someone in job garages.
+* You can park every vehicle that is owned by someone with the same job.
-* You can take every vehicle from the job garages.
+* You can take every vehicle from the job garage.

 **Depot Garages**
 * Allows depot cars to be retreived from here.
 Cops can do /depot [price] to send a car to the depot.